DeepSpawn/blog/_posts/2015-11-20-git-prepare-commit-msg.md

 ---
 layout: post
 title: Git Prepare Commit Message
-desc: "How to use a Git prepre commit message hook to automatically add your issue key to your commit message"
+description: How to use a Git prepre commit message hook to automatically add your issue key to your commit message
-keywords: "Git, Githooks, Jira, automate,prepare-commit-msg"
+tags: [Git, Githooks, Jira]

 ---

 If you have workflow that involves including Issue keys in your commit messages and branch names then you should be using a git hook to make your workflow more efficient.